Colon-Bench: An Agentic Workflow for Scalable Dense Lesion Annotation in Full-Procedure Colonoscopy Videos: Methodology

 \mysection{Debiasing \methodname} For each clip, three five-way MCQs are generated with Gemini-3, covering lesion identification, clinical characteristics, and temporal reasoning.
 To mitigate text-only shortcuts, we apply two-stage debiasing: (i)~adversarial distractors are regenerated in a separate LLM call receiving only the stem and correct answer; (ii)~a blind text-only stress-test identifies and reverts any newly introduced bias.
 Post-debiasing blind accuracy is $44.6\%$ (prompted) and $37.1\%$ (unprompted) vs.\ the $20\%$ random baseline, with residual margins reflecting dataset priors rather than surface cues.
+Up to 10\% of the VQA pairs were manually checked by the authors after debiasing with 98\% correctness.

 \mysection{Baselines} Methods reported in this work include a set of Multimodal Large Language Models (MLLMs) such as different variants of GPTs, Gemini, Qwen, Seed, GLM, and Molmo \cite{gpt4,bai2025qwen3,deitke2025molmo,ge2023planting,glm4_2024,gemini2024gemini15}.
 Also we report (for some corresponding benchmarks) SAM-3 \cite{carion2025sam}, CLIP \cite{CLIP}, Video CLIP (ViCLIP) \cite{wang2024internvid} and its fine-tuned version on Colon-Bench text (Colon-CLIP), and a recent model Endo-CLIP \cite{He2025EndoCLIP}.
 Modles that do not have video API support (\textit{E.g.} GPT-series) are only evluated on the segemntation task.
 All models in segemtnation (Except SAM-3) are based on 3-frame box detections prompting EdgeTAM tracker \cite{zhou2025edgetam}.